-The city or county is required to grant the concession or incentive proposed by the developer unless it finds that the proposed concession or incentive does not result in identifiable and actual cost reductions to provide for affordable housing costs or rents, would cause a public health or safety problem, would harm historical property, or would be contrary to law.
+The city or county is required to grant the concession or incentive proposed by the developer unless it finds that the proposed concession or incentive does not result in identifiable and actual cost reductions, would cause a public health or safety problem, would cause an environmental problem, would harm historical property, or would be contrary to law.
 The Density Bonus Law restricts the types of information and reports that a developer may be required to provide to the local jurisdiction in order to obtain the requested incentive or concession.
-A 2021 appellate court case, Schreiber v.
-City of Los Angeles, held that a local government may not require an applicant to submit a pro forma or other documentation to prove that a requested incentive or concession is required in order to make the housing development economically feasible.
-However, local agenices can require applicants to show that requested incentives and concessions will result in cost reductions for the project to provide for affordable housing costs or rents.
 The local jurisdiction has the burden of proof in the event it declines to grant a requested incentive or concession.
 Financial incentives, fee waivers and reductions in dedication requirements may be, but are not required to be, provided by the city or county.
 The developer may be entitled to the incentives and concessions even without a request for a density bonus.